mikeahn/RecallScan/README.md

 We present a novel mobile app that allows users to easily and quickly check the safety of food products during grocery shopping.
 Simply by overlaying a camera lens provided by the app onto the _barcode_ of the desired food product, RecallScan app scans the barcode, matches with the up-to-date recall database, and provides information about its safety status and its details in real-time.
 Such information is directly provided from the website(www.recalls.gov), which is the first place such information becomes available to the public.

 ## How we built it
-JM: server configuration → recalls.gov web scraping → save metadata(available UPC) to DB, save images Configured Apache and SSL on database API cloud web server Authored python Beauti
+Configured Apache and SSL connection on cloud web server Authored python BeautifulSoup script that crawls FDA and Consumer Product Safety Commission's recall alert webpage to collect product information and download images
+Imported crawled data to web server database and deployed Flask web app to serve as API endpoint to our application Designed an effective API structure for efficient frontend/backend data exchange Added a layer of automation on the web server to regularly crawl for new data and minimize manual data management

-SH: process image, identify barcode region, scan&read barcode → save UPC to DB From web-extracted image of recalled products, separated the image into Scharr gradient in both x and y directions.
+From web-extracted image of recalled products, separated the image into Scharr gradient in both x and y directions.
 Removed horizontal gradient information to target vertical barcode formats Isolated barcode region by blurring unnecessary information and binary thresholding.